-De novo autoimmune hepatitis after LT affects patients transplanted for disorders other than autoimmune liver disease.
-While nonspecific development of autoantibodies over time after liver transplantation is common, affecting over 70% of recipients (150, 176), the prevalence of de novo AIH in children ranges from 2% to 6% (151, 152, 177-181).
-The condition was first reported in a paediatric cohort, affecting 4% of children transplanted in a single centre for various nonautoimmune conditions (177).
-The patients developed a form of graft dysfunction with features identical to those of classical AIH, namely, high transaminase levels hypergammaglobulinemia, positivity for autoantibodies - ANA, SMA, typical and atypical anti-LKM-1 (i.e. staining renal tubules only) - and histological features of chronic hepatitis with portal/periportal inflammation and centrilobular necrosis.
-Other causes of post LY graft dysfunction, like rejection, infection and hepatic artery thrombosis were excluded.
-Patients with de novo AIH did not respond to conventional anti-rejection treatment, but only to the classical treatment of AIH.
-None of the children had undergone transplantation for autoimmune conditions and all had serum concentration of calcineurin inhibitor within therapeutic anti-rejection levels at the time of de novo AIH diagnosis.
+De novo AIH after LT affects patients transplanted for disorders other than autoimmune liver disease.
+Although nonspecific development of autoantibodies over time after liver transplantation is common, affecting >70% of recipients (150,176), the prevalence of de novo AIH in children ranges from 2% to 6% (151,152,177-181).
+The condition was first reported in a pediatric cohort, affecting 4% of children transplanted in a single center for various nonautoimmune conditions (177).
+The patients developed a form of graft dysfunction with features identical to those of classical AIH, namely, high transaminase levels, hypergammaglobulinemia, positivity for autoantibodies-ANA, SMA, typical and atypical anti-LKM-1 (ie, staining renal tubules only)-, and histological features of chronic hepatitis with portal/periportal inflammation and centrilobular necrosis.
+Other causes of post-LT graft dysfunction, such as rejection, infection, and hepatic artery thrombosis, were excluded.
+Patients with de novo AIH did not respond to conventional antirejection treatment, but only to the classical treatment of AIH.
+None of the children had undergone transplantation for autoimmune conditions and all had serum concentration of calcineurin inhibitor within therapeutic antirejection levels at the time of de novo AIH diagnosis.
 Since that report, several other groups have reported the occurrence of de novo AIH after both pediatric and adult LT.
 De novo AIH has been described also as a complication of living donor LT recipients (182).
-In the largest study published to date in children, describing 41 (5.2%) patients out of 788 LTs performed at a single center who developed de novo AIH, rejection and steroid dependence were identified as risk factors for the development of this complication (181).
+In the largest study published to date in children, describing 41 (5.2%) patients out of 788 LTs performed at a single center, who developed de novo AIH, rejection and steroid dependence were identified as risk factors for the development of this complication (181).
 In adults, it has been suggested that a histologic pattern of centrilobular injury characterized by necroinflammatory activity with plasma cell infiltration might predict the development of this condition (183).
-In a paediatric series the most common histological feature of de novo AIH was lobular hepatitis, often without interface necroinflammatory activity or prominent plasma cell infiltrates (184).
+In a pediatric series, the most common histological feature of de novo AIH was lobular hepatitis, often without interface necroinflammatory activity or prominent plasma cell infiltrates (184).

 Awareness that treatment with prednisolone alone or in combination with azathioprine or MMF is successful in de novo AIH has led to excellent graft and patient survival (185).
-Akin to the recommended treatment for classical AIH, children should be given a starting dose of 1-2 mg/kg predniso(lo)ne, without exceeding a daily dose of 60 mg, in combination with azathioprine (1-2 mg/kg); the steroids should then be tapered over 4-8 weeks, to reach a maintenance dose of 5-10mg/day.
+Akin to the recommended treatment for classical AIH, children should be given a starting dose of 1 to 2 mg/kg of predniso(lo)ne, without exceeding a daily dose of 60 mg, in combination with azathioprine (1-2 mg/kg); the steroids should then be tapered for 4 to 8 weeks, to reach a maintenance dose of 5 to 10 mg/day.
 In the absence of response, azathioprine should be replaced by MMF (185).
-The importance of maintenance therapy with steroids in de novo AIH was shown in a study comparing treatment with and without steroids: whereas all steroid-untreated patients developed cirrhosis and either died or required re-transplantation, none of the steroid-treated patients had progressive disease (186).
+The importance of maintenance therapy with steroids in de novo AIH was shown in a study comparing treatment with and without steroids.
+Whereas all steroid-untreated patients developed cirrhosis and either died or required retransplantation; none of the steroid-treated patients had progressive disease (186).